hainingpan/HartreeFock_GPT/Prompt_template.md

 You will now be instructed to combine the Hartree term {symbol} and the Fock term {symbol}.
 Recall that the Hartree term {Hartree},
 and the Fock term {Fock}.
 You should perform the same trick of relabeling the index in the Fock term to make the quadratic operators in the Fock term the same as those in the Hartree term.
-The relabeling should be done with a swap : $b_3\leftrightarrow b_4$.
+The relabeling should be done with a swap : {swap rule}.
 You should add them, relabel the index in Fock term, and simply their sum.
 Return the final sum of Hartree and Fock term.